International Movers San Francisco

 As with any relocation, take your time and perform your due diligence.
 Ask your friends and colleagues for recommendations.
 Check with the Better Business Bureau and the FMCSA to validate that the company you are considering has a good safety history and a lack of complaints.
 The Federal Maritime Commissions has an Office of Consumer Affairs and Dispute Resolution, which also maintains complaint history regarding international moving organizations.

 - Use the moving company’s packing services and request that your items will be shrink-wrapped and palleted.
-Ask the mover to create a detailed list of boxes packed, and that each container be assigned a number on the list.
+Ask the mover to create a detailed list of packed moving boxes, and that each container be assigned a number on the list.

 - Make sure anything used outside, such as bicycles and garden equipment, is clean and free of insects.
 Check with the mover before including grills or lawnmowers—they may not be allowed in the destination country.

 - Carefully check to see that the inventory accurately labels items (like “Tiffany goblet” not “wine glass”) and provides size, make, model, and serial number for larger items such as electronic components and televisions.